selsamman/bisync/README.md

 ```
 npm install --only=dev bisync
 ```
-If you have a mono-repo with many sub-directories each of which has it's own npm folder and package.json install this at the root even if it is the only node module at the root.
+If you have a mono-repo with many subdirectories each of which has it's own npm folder and package.json install this at the root even if it is the only node module at the root.
 ## Configuration